 Since the doors have obvious signs that there are multiple layers of paint, we suspect that the early layers may be lead paint so we researched paint removal products specifically for lead paint and found Franmar’s Lead Out.

-Step By Step: How to Use Lead Out to Strip Lead Paint From Door
+Step By Step: How to Strip Lead Paint From Door with Lead Out

 Step 1: Gather the supplies you will need.